robot131/robot131.github.io/news/smart_car.md

 + Pass the traffic light incorrectly or press the stop line when stopping (-3 points),
 + Press the boundary lines when passing the S road (-1 points).

 The game last for a period of time, and you should accomplish as much circles as you can to gain more points.
 To meet all the requirements and accomplish the race, the car is equipped with a monocular camera on the head and a laser SLAM on the back, as shown in the top left corner of Fig. 1.
-We use the laser SLAM to construct the model of the race track before the game start and to measure the surrouding distance during the game to avoid the car crashing to the edge of the track.
+We use the laser SLAM to construct the model of the race track before the game start and to measure the surrounding distance during the game to avoid the car crashing to the edge of the track.
 The pictures the camera takes are used to correct the movement locus during the S road and to decide whether the car should stop in front of the traffic light.
 An NVIDIA® Jetson Nano is used as the main control board to recieve messages from the laser SLAM and the camera and output conmmands to the motors.

 [Back to the top](#jump_top)